tlegutko/dncr/README.md

 1. Clone repository
 2. (Windows Only) Setup Docker:
-    1. Click whale icon in the tray
+    1. Click the whale icon in the tray
     2. Select `Shared Drives` and enable `C` (or drive where you have cloned the repository)
 3. Boot up machines:
     * Go to the repository you cloned